FAQ 01.07.2024

 An intervener is an interested party who supports one of the main parties in a legal action.

 Anyone can apply to become an intervener in the case if they can establish an interest in the result of the case so we may not be aware of all the interested parties who have applied to the court today.
-However, the following organisations have submitted applications – Animal Equality Italy, The ECI Campaign, Eurogroup for Animal Welfare, foodwatch International, Lega Nazionale per la Difesa del Cane (LNDC) and Lega Anti Vivisezione (LAV).
+However, the following organisations have submitted applications :

 The court will review each application to intervene and make a decision whether the requirements for an intervention are met.
 This process usually takes several months.
 The Court will allow organisations to become interveners if they can establish an interest in the result of the case.

-Each third-party intervener will be able to support the main party’s case by providing further important arguments and insights about the impacts of the case on the wider issues impacted by the outcome of the case.
+Each intervening party will support the lead party's case by providing further key arguments and insights on the case's impact on the wider issues (fair food, animal welfare, environment) affected by the outcome of the case.

 The broad range of organisations applying to intervene demonstrates the far-reaching consequences of the Commission’s failure to act on this issue.
 There are many issues at stake - from democracy and government transparency to the environment and animal welfare.